Helmsman: Autonomous Synthesis of Federated Learning Systems via Collaborative LLM Agents: Disuccusion

 \section{Disuccusion}

-\textbf{Discovering Novel Algorithmic Combinations.} \OurSys~advances complex problem-solving by strategically integrating human intelligence where full automation is insufficient.
-While standard tasks (e.g., Q4–Q8) are handled autonomously, complex queries such as Q16 initiate a structured human-in-the-loop protocol.
-This process begins with collaborative plan refinement to resolve ambiguity and concludes with human verification of the final synthesized code.
-This verification step is crucial, as our agile automated simulations may not capture the nuanced evaluation criteria of specialized research environments.
+\textbf{Discovering Novel Algorithmic Combinations.} \OurSys~advances complex problem-solving by strategically integrating human intelligence if available.
+While Helmsman can achieve 100\% full automation (see Appendix \ref{sec: full_comparison}), complex queries such as Q16 can benefit from this human expertise via collaborative plan refinement to resolve ambiguity.
+As illustrated in Appendix \ref{sec:helmsman_stability}, our agile automated simulations can confront malicious or unaligned input queries.

-This deliberate integration of human expertise is critical to our system's success.
-In an extensive evaluation on Q16 (Table \ref{tab:extend_fcl_cifar100}), the solution synthesized by \OurSys~not only surpassed all competing Continual Learning methods but also demonstrated superior mitigation of catastrophic forgetting.
-This advantage is attributable to a novel combinatorial strategy that integrates client-side experience replay with global model distillation.
-This specific combination enhances knowledge sharing across continual learning tasks, enabling our hybrid approach to yield robust, deployment-ready solutions that overcome the limitations of standard research-focused methods.
+In the extensive evaluation on Q16 (Table \ref{tab:extend_fcl_cifar100}), the solution synthesized by \OurSys~surpassed all competing continual learning methods and exhibited markedly reduced catastrophic forgetting.
+This improvement stems from a novel combinatorial strategy that integrates client-side experience replay with global model distillation.
+By enhancing knowledge transfer across sequential tasks, this hybrid mechanism enables \OurSys~to produce robust, deployment-ready solutions that overcome the limitations of conventional research-oriented approaches.

-\textbf{Computational Cost and the Limits of Autonomy.} The primary limitation of our method is the computational cost associated with its iterative code generation and sandboxed federated simulation.
-To manage the intensive computation and communication inherent to this process, we restricted the maximum number of self-correction attempts during evaluation.
-Our results (Figure \ref{fig:sys_attemts}) show that \OurSys~achieved full automation on 62.5\% of benchmark tasks.
-The remaining tasks, however, require a degree of human intervention for successful completion.
-Therefore, the autonomy of our approach is currently bounded by the computational budget allocated for discovery, particularly for the most complex scientific problems.
+\textbf{Evaluation on Helmsman System Components.} To evaluate the contribution of each system component in Helmsman, we conduct an ablation study.
+As discussed in Section \ref{sec:agentic-system}, Helmsman consists of three critical components.
+For a comprehensive comparison, we consider six configurations.
+We select seven representative query tasks from each research domain in AgentFL-Bench.
+As shown in Table~\ref{tab:ablation-system-design}, the single ReAct agent fails on all tasks.
+Although Configurations~2 and~3 solve a subset of queries, they fail on most, indicating that all system components are required for Helmsman to be fully functional.
+In contrast, the full Helmsman system achieves a 100\% success rate.
+Notably, while removing the dual-layer verification reduces average API cost, it causes failures on all tasks, underscoring the essential role of verification in ensuring system robustness and stability.